-We should have used BR2_EXTERNAL since the beginning of the training, but we were busy learning about so many other things!
-So it's finally time to use BR2_EXTERNAL.
+We should have used BR2\EXTERNAL since the beginning of the training, but we were busy learning about so many other things!
+So it's finally time to use BR2\EXTERNAL.

-The whole point of BR2_EXTERNAL is to allow storing your project-specific packages, configuration files, root filesystem overlay or patches outside of the Buildroot tree itself.
+The whole point of BR2\EXTERNAL is to allow storing your project-specific packages, configuration files, root filesystem overlay or patches outside of the Buildroot tree itself.
 It makes it easier to separate the open-source packages from the proprietary ones, and it makes updating Buildroot itself a lot simpler.

-So, as recommended in the slides, the goal now is to use BR2_EXTERNAL to move away from the main Buildroot tree the following elements:
+So, as recommended in the slides, the goal now is to use BR2\EXTERNAL to move away from the main Buildroot tree the following elements:

 - The bar and libfoo packages.
-We will keep the ninvaders package in the Buildroot tree, since it's a publicly available open-source package, so it should be submitted to the official Buildroot rather than kept in a BR2_EXTERNAL tree.
+We will keep the ninvaders package in the Buildroot tree, since it's a publicly available open-source package, so it should be submitted to the official Buildroot rather than kept in a BR2\EXTERNAL tree.

 - The Linux kernel patch and Linux kernel configuration file.

 - The rootfs overlay

 - The post-build script

 - The defconfig

-Your BR2_EXTERNAL tree should look like this:
+Your BR2\EXTERNAL tree should look like this:

 '''

 +-- board/

 +-- bootlin/

-+-- beagleboneblack/
++-- stm32mp1/

 +-- linux.config

 +-- post-build.sh

 +-- patches/

 +-- linux/

 +-- 0001-Add-nunchuk-driver.patch

-+-- 0002-Add-i2c1-and-nunchuk-nodes-in-dts.patch
++-- 0002-ARM-dts-stm32mp157a-dk1-add-description-of-Nunchuk-o.patch

 +-- rootfs-overlay/

 +-- etc

 +-- network

 +-- interfaces

-+-- init.d

-+-- S30usbgadget

-+

-package/
++-- package/

 +-- bar

 +-- 0001-Fix-missing-libconfig.h-include.patch

 +-- bar.mk

 +-- Config.in

 +-- libfoo

++-- libfoo.mk

++-- Config.in

 '''